-There are two sets of fuses in your motorhome.
-Several circuits of Airstream installed equipment are fused in the Battery Control Center in the roadside front exterior compartment, see page H-4.
-The main interior circuits are fused in the 12-volt distribution panel beside the Battery Control Center.
+There are two sets of fuses controlling circuits of Airstream installed equipment in the roadside front exterior compartment, see page H-4.
+The main interior circuits are fused in the 12-volt distribution panel in and beside the Battery Control Center.
 The brightly colored fuses pull straight out from the face of the panel.
 Replacement fuses are available at automotive stores and most service stations.
 There are diagrams on the lids of both fuse panels.

-Another set of fuses is chassis fuses and is located to the left of the steering column.
+Another fuse panel for the chassis fuses is located to the left of the steering column.
 The functions of these fuses are marked directly on the face of the fuse block.
 See your Chassis Drivers Manual for further information on chassis items.
 A diagram is in this section shows where Airstream picks up power for automotive accessories.